-Tardy/Sweep Policy
+Tardy Policy

 A student shall be considered tardy if he/she is not inside the classroom when the tardy bell stops ringing.
-To reduce the number of classroom interruptions and students loitering on campus during class-time, a tardy sweep is implemented.

 Students arriving on campus after the tardy bell rings must report to the attendance office.

 A late arrival to school may also be verified if a parent calls in, provides a note, or accompanies the student to the attendance office.
 These verified tardies will be limited to five per semester.
-All others will be considered unverified and students will be sent to tardy sweep.
+All others will be considered unverified.